 3. The Multi-Cage Hutch Tutorial Video

 This is a very detailed video of how to build a rabbit duplex.
 It gives you obvious visuals during the tutorial as it is a video.

-If you are someone that isn’t strong in the area of carpentry then this video might help you gain confidence to build your own hutch.
+If you are someone that isn’t strong in the area of carpentry then this video might help you gain the confidence to build your own hutch.

 This hutch is another one that can hold multiple rabbits in separate areas yet as one attached hutch.
 For the purpose of keeping things condensed and efficient, this is a great hutch option.Build this Hutch